When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 It took a few attempts, but Motorola has finally settled on what it feels is the winning foldable smartphone formula.
 The Razr 50 Ultra (sold as the Razr+ 2024 in the US) isn’t a radical overhaul like previous generations – I see it more as a refinement of the outgoing model, which was already a very capable clamshell.

-All-new camera hardware and improved weatherproofing will appeal to fans of the outgoing Razr 40 Ultra, while Google-backed AI and the largest outer display you’ll find on any flip phone take the fight to the flip phone establishment.
-And at £999 SIM-free it even undercuts the Galaxy Z Flip 5.
-With Samsung expected to play its hand in a matter of weeks, has Motorola rocked up to the table early with a royal flush?
+All-new camera hardware and improved weatherproofing will appeal to fans of the outgoing Razr 40 Ultra, while Google-backed AI and the largest outer display you’ll find on any clamshell raises the stakes for the flip phone establishment.
+Launching weeks before Samsung played its hand with the Galaxy Z Flip6, has Motorola rocked up to the table early with a royal flush?

 How we test smartphones